 - Non-contracted guests on honeymoon are given cake on arrival in their rooms by GRO.

 - Guests are taken on show around by the GRO through the prescribed route.

-- Tickets brought for confirmation will be given back to the guest within the same day and flight communicated to the guest within 8 hours.
+- Tickets bought for confirmation will be given back to the guest on the same day and flight communicated to the guest within 8 hours.

 It must be noted that each hotel has different guest relations standards formulated by top management.
 Most hotels invest more in guest relations as a taping point for the potential business.
 As the hotelier, making efforts to value every minute spent by your guest goes a long way in meeting and exceeding their expectations.
 This calls for the need to embrace guest relations brand standard.

 Categories: QUALITY BRAND STANDARDS